LifeStack-IO/lifestack-io.github.io/_pages/about.md

 ###### Layout

 The layout of the site is build around a __content column__, restricted to a maximum [line-length](https://en.wikipedia.org/wiki/Line_length) to ensure _readability_ whilst also making the most of larger screens.
 A left-hand column & wide spacing-gutter is home to explanatory notes and used for header links to help structure and navigate longer posts.
 On smaller screen devices (e.g. mobiles), this column will fold into a _single-column design_ taking up the full width of the screen.
 Navigation is provided by a 'fly-out' navigation __menu__ that remains normally hidden to reduce visual clutter and distraction.

+###### Logo

+Like the titles, our logo is set in [Baumans](https://fonts.google.com/specimen/Baumans).
+It has been conceived as a [Bauhaus](https://en.wikipedia.org/wiki/Bauhaus) inspired play on the notion of a 'stack'.
+Bold, memorable and striking, it hopefully conveys modernity and modernisim without falling back on the well-worn imagery of the 'technology' industry.

 ###### Illustration